Skulsta/predicting-movie-reviews/README.md

 # predicting-movie-reviews

-Training.py henter ut den første positive review as of 28.02

-In Training.py:
-all_reviews is every review in the training folder.
+Name of main file: Training.py:

 We now have access to:
 - Total number of words in: